Góra ZbylitowskaBorough of Tarnów, Tarnów District, Małopolskie Voivodship

 Aerial photography of this area from 1944 was acquired.
 The interpretation of the photograph in search of mass graves is not possible due to the dense forest that exposes details on the earth surface.
 The in-depth aerial photography query for this area is still ongoing.

-The LIDAR survey results for such a topographically diverse area are uncertain.
+The LIDAR survey results for such a topographically diverse area remains irrelevant.

 Contact and cooperation